 All medications must be stored in the nurse's office according to ABN guidelines.
 Exceptions to this rule are medications prescribed to prevent or treat medical emergencies.
-Per ABN guidelines, Gadsden City Schools do not stock over the counter medications (Tylenol, Ibuprofen, Hydrocortisone, etc.) for student or staff use.
-First aid supplies including calamine lotion, antibacterial ointment, saline wound wash, and eye wash may be maintained in the school nurse office.

 Emergency Medication

 A student may carry his/her emergency medication (insulin, glucagon, epi-pen, or rescue inhaler) with proper authorization on the School Medication Prescriber/Parent Authorization Form (PPA) and after demonstration of proper administration to the nurse.